Skip to content

 To get started with AutoMod's Text Filters, you'll need to follow the steps eblow.

-To refine this output to just a list of filters within a specific filter category, you can also define the name of a filter category with the !filter list [category_name]
+To refine this output to just a list of filters within a specific filter category, you can specify the category name as an argument.
+An example is shown below, where the filters in the "urls" filter category are displayed.

 Oftentimes, you may not want certain individuals or roles (generally referred to as "entities") to be punished if they violate Bernard's AutoMod.
 For example, maybe you want your moderation team to be able to use slurs or profanity so they can politely discuss the usage of that language within an internal moderation channel.
 You may also want to allow trusted members of your community to post invite links to other Discord servers.